History of architecture: Mesopotamian

+Assyrian palaces had a large public court with a suite of apartments on the east side and a series of large banqueting halls on the south side.
+This was to become the traditional plan of Assyrian palaces, built and adorned for the glorification of the king.
+Massive amounts of ivory furniture pieces were found in some palaces.

 Mesopotamia is most noted for its construction of mud-brick buildings and the construction of ziggurats, occupying a prominent place in each city and consisting of an artificial mound, often rising in huge steps, surmounted by a temple.
 The mound was no doubt to elevate the temple to a commanding position in what was otherwise a flat river valley.
 The great city of Uruk had a number of religious precincts, containing many temples larger and more ambitious than any buildings previously known.

 The word ziggurat is an anglicized form of the Akkadian word ziqqurratum, the name given to the solid stepped towers of mud brick.
 It derives from the verb zaqaru, ("to be high").
 The buildings are described as being like mountains linking Earth and heaven.
 The Ziggurat of Ur, excavated by Leonard Woolley, is 64 by 46 meters at base and originally some 12 meters in height with three stories.
 It was built under Ur-Nammu (circa 2100 B.C.) and rebuilt under Nabonidus (555–539 B.C.), when it was increased in height to probably seven stories.